Lead stolen from Inglesham Church

 ‘At The Churches Conservation Trust we are absolutely devastated to discover such a large lead theft at one of our most beautiful, loved and historically significant churches.
 So that the interior of the church suffers no water damage it is vital that we start work as soon as possible to permanently repair the roof.
 We will now work with our dedicated volunteers and the local community to start raising the funds needed to safeguard this special church.’

-We now need to raise £60,000 to permanently repair the roof and ensure the long-term survival of the wall paintings.
+We now need to raise a minimum of £60,000 to permanently repair the roof and ensure the long-term survival of the wall paintings.

 To make a donation, please call Blair Chadwick, Community Fundraiser, West at 07469 856 925 or send him an e-mail: email@example.com